 The Iron Yard is a very unique co-work and entrepreneurial incubation space located in the heart of Greenville, South Carolina.
 When cofounder Matthew Smith wanted to build some amazing desks for their new co-work area, he tapped into the power of Kee Klamp fittings to build some thoroughly adjustable standing desks.
-I will list out some of he details necessary to build this desk, but if you want to get a really good idea of how to build this, check out the video:

 A Standing Desk That's Adjustable

 Most people don't really need to change the height of their desk (unless of course you're still growing).
 If you have a shared space or office environment where desks can be used by multiple people over time, then having the ability to adjust the height is pretty handy.
 If you're a school or a co-work space, the ability to custom fit the desk to each user is pretty important.
 Building with Kee Klamp fittings allows for the desk to be totally adjustable in a range of 1-2 feet.
 Now granted, that's a lot of adjustability, but hey, you never know!

 How Did We Make the Desk Adjustable

 If you've looked at the pictures you've probably already figured out how the desk works.
 There are basically four extra pipes that act as adjustable legs for the desk.
 In the case of this design, the co-work folks attached legs to the outside of the structure.
 The desk is adjustable by tightening and loosening the set screw in the fitting (see the video if you haven't already).